HoangChuongNguyen/mono-consistent-depth/README.md

 ## ✏️ Citation

-If you find our work useful or interesting, please cite our paper:
+If you find our work useful or interesting, please consider citing our paper:

 ```latex
 @inproceedings{nguyen2024mining,